Baer-Group/O2MAno2/README.md

 32.	fn.R To calculate False negatives and failure to recall.
 33.	sim_plain.R To calculate the point estimates of the rates per generation/days with and without FP correction.
-34.	sim_from_o1.R Testing the hypothesis of uniform mean.
+34.	sim_from_o1.R Testing the hypothesis of uniform mean. sim_from_o1_v2.R Testing the hypothesis of uniform mean(Updated version).
 35.	sd_seperate_o1o2.R Testing the hypothesis of uniform variance in o1 and o2.
 36.	mismatch.sh .
 Diagnose the mismatched o1 lines.
 37.	snpeff .
 Annotate the mutations, and their putative impacts.
+(Download and building database command changed)
-38. Annotation.R and add_line.R .
+38.	annotation.R and add_line.R .
 Process the annotated vcf files and convert to csv file.
+39.	ann.sh  .
+Generate tsv files from annotated vcf files.
+40.	annotation_v2.R .
+Annotate genes from tsv files and update the annotation CSV file.
+41.	mutation_distribution_v2.R .
+Distribution of the mutations across the chromosomes(package used: readr).
+42.	dn_ds.R .
+Used to convert o1 o2 csv to vcf to annotate and calculate dn/ds(package used: stringr, forcats).
+43.	tsv.sh .
+To generate annotated tsv files from the previous steps.
+44.	working_command.txt .
+Use the command from this text directly and change manually for two files in case tsv.sh doesn’t work.
+45.	dn_ds_v2.R .
+To generate the dN/dS table from annotated tsv files.